regine/meltmodel/contributing.md

 #### Repository Administration

 1. __Merge Pull Requests__:
-  Once changes have been reviewed and approved, our final task is to merge them into the main code repository.
-This can be done in two ways:
+  In case you receive a pull request for any of your branches of your fork on Github you can decide to merge them into your code repository (master or any other branch you may have).
+  Two ways to do so:
   1. Using the Pull Request Merge Button: Github provides an automated way to pull in changes via the Pull Request.
 If Git detects conflicts in the merge, you will be presented with instructions on manually proceeding